SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

       wait="false"
    />

 .. note:: You can also execute scripts from a network path.
-Make sure that the IIS Application Pool is configured to use a specific service account (Default is LOCALSYSTEM).
+Make sure that the IIS Application Pool is configured to use a specific service account (default is LOCALSYSTEM).

 .. code-block:: xml